SUV: Definitions

 There is no universally accepted definition of the sport utility vehicle.
 Dictionaries, automotive experts, and journalists use varying wordings and defining characteristics, in addition to regional variations of usage by both the media and the general public.
 The auto industry also has not settled on one definition of the SUV.

+Australia

+In Australia, SUVs are recognized as a distinct vehicle type in both market statistics and government classifications.
+The Australian Bureau of Statistics (ABS) defines sport utility vehicles as vehicles designed for off-road use with features such as increased ground clearance and a wagon-style body configuration, while also including certain two-wheel drive variants.
+SUVs and many four-wheel drive vehicles are also classified as passenger vehicles under Australia's New Vehicle Efficiency Standard framework.